KevinLu0102/MovieTrailer/README.md

 ## Installing the Application

-To use MovieTrailer, follow these steps:
+To use Rolling, follow these steps:

 Open Xcode, select Integrate -> Clone from the top menu -> Paste the project URL from the top menu, select Product -> Run to run the application on the simulator or connected iOS device